Infrared-Improved Soft-wall AdS/QCD Model for Mesons: IR-improved AdS/QCD Model for Mesons

 with $D^MX=\p^MX-i A_L^MX+i X A_R^M$, $A_{L,R}^M=A_{L,R}^{M~a}t^a$ and ${\rm{Tr}}[t^at^b]=\delta^{ab}/2$.
 The gauge coupling $g_5$ is fixed to be $g_5^2 = 12\pi^2/N_c$ with $N_c$ the color number \cite{hard wall}.
 The complex bulk field $X$ will be decomposed into the scalar and pseudoscalar mesons, the chiral gauge fields $A_L$ and $A_R$ will be identified to the vector and axial-vector mesons.

 $\Phi(z)$ is the background dilaton field and its IR behavior must be quadratic to produce a linear trajectory of QCD confinement for excited meson masses \cite{soft wall}.
-The introduction of background dilaton field destroys conformal symmetry and its asymptotic UV behavior must approach to zero to recover the conformal symmetry.
-For simplicity, we choose the leading UV behavior to be quadratic and the same as the IR side, which was shown in \cite{Sui:2009xe} to provide more reasonable predictions for all the resonance mass spectra, namely
+The introduction of background dilaton field destroys conformal symmetry and its asymptotic UV behavior must approach to zero to recover the conformal symmetry, i.e.,